Updated: Oct 13, 2022

 FlyWire takes a look at the accidents Bonanzas had in the US last year.
 The idea is to learn from the mistakes of others, not to criticize the pilots that experienced the mishaps.
 We all get better when we learn from each other.
 There isn't enough time to make all the mistakes ourselves!

-The video is here: https://youtu.be/gfUfi3LhlSU.
+The video is here: https://youtu.be/gfUfi3LhlSU. or it is at the bottom this post.
 I don't want to cover the same ground I did in the video, so please check it out.
 I want to expand on a few of the ideas here.

 The trend items I see are Forced Landings off-airport with the gear down, Takeoff into IMC, Loss of Directional Control on Takeoff or Landing and fuel un-porting.